reflex-dev/reflex-web/docs/components/props.md

 )
 ```

+In the example above, the `class_name` prop of the `rx.box` component is assigned a list of class names.
+This means the `rx.box` component will be styled with the CSS classes `class-name-1` and `class-name-2`.

 ## Style Props

 In addition to component-specific props, most built-in components support a full range of style props.
-You can use any CSS property to style a component.
+You can use any [CSS property](https://www.w3schools.com/cssref/index.php) to style a component.

 ```python demo
 rx.button(